Ukraine works to resume grain exports, flags Russian strikes as risk

 The strikes on Odesa drew condemnation from the United Nations, the European Union, the United States, Britain, Germany and Italy. read more

-Russian news agencies quoted Russia's defence ministry as saying an Ukrainian warship and U.S. supplied anti-ship missiles were destroyed. read more
+Russian news agencies quoted Russia's defence ministry as saying a Ukrainian warship and U.S. supplied anti-ship missiles were destroyed. read more

 Friday's deal aims to allow safe passage in and out of Ukrainian ports, blocked by Russia's Black Sea fleet since Moscow's Feb.
 24 invasion, in what one U.N. official called a "de facto ceasefire" for the ships and facilities covered.